SimonDiLeoGIT/SimonDiLeoGIT/README.md

 ## 🙋‍♂️ About Me:

-I'm a web frontend developer currently learning to become a full-stack developer
+I'm fullstack developer
+23 years.
+5th year in Bachelor of Information Systems

 ### 🧰 Tools: